Fariba-Kamani/Heritage-House-Price-Insight-Predictor/README.md

       2 - No file errors or loading issues.

-  * **User Story** - As a data practitioner, I want to understand the structure and schema of the dataset, so that I can identify variable types and spot any immediate issues.
+  * **User Story** - As a data practitioner, I want to understand the structure and schema of the dataset, so that I can identify variable types and spot any immediate issues. **Business Requirement 2**

     * Acceptance Criteria: